NaderLiddawi/TD-Ameritrade/README.md

 # TD-Ameritrade
-Just some of the VBA code I developed to automate manual tasks at TD Ameritrade - Futures and Forex desk [2019]
+Some of the code I developed for fun